 However, generating high-quality leads is not an easy task.
 In a survey carried out by HubSpot, marketers revealed that generating high-quality leads is one of their most extensive lead generation challenges.
-Here, we are going to talk about this issue and how to address
+Here, we are going to talk about this issue and how to address it.

-In this article, you will learn all that you need to know about Google lead form Ads, as well as some of the best practices and examples to follow.
+In this article, you will learn all that you need to know about Google lead form Ads, as well as some of Google Ads best practices and examples to follow.
 Additionally, you will discover how LeadsBridge, a Google premier partner, can offer integration tools that help to automate your advertising experience.

 Reasons to use Google lead form extensions

-One of the main challenges to acquiring leads is to meet consumers where they are at.
+One of the main challenges of acquiring leads is to meet consumers where they are at.
 For many years, mobile users have accounted for approximately 59.6% of web traffic worldwide.
 Moreover, fewer people are using laptops to browse the internet or use social media sites.
 Currently, 91% of mobile internet users connect to social networks through mobile devices.